ArtemBigas/You_can_write_what_you_want/README.md

 Windows
 1) download the script gen_text_texture(jpeg).py
 2) Install Python from https://www.python.org/downloads/windows/
-3) in the command line (Win+R, cmd) with the command "where python" find out the path to the installed version.
+3) in the command line (Win+R, cmd - you may have to open it with administrator rights) with the command "where python" find out the path to the installed version.
 The path should contain the Python folder
 4) Enter the following commands: "path/python.exe" -m pip install --upgrade pip "path/python.exe" -m pip install Pillow
 5) Create a label.txt file in the folder with the script and write the text for the texture.
 It can be in several lines.